 "Since then, the political space for Eritrean opposition groups in Sudan has been getting increasingly restricted [sic].
 Sudan first denied them a venue to conduct their long-scheduled congresses.
-A few months later, the powerful opposition radio, AI Sharq, broadcasting from Khartoum, with repeaters in Kassala, was shut down."
+A few months later, the powerful opposition radio, Al Sharq, broadcasting from Khartoum, with repeaters in Kassala, was shut down."
 [50r] (p2)

-- 6.11 In Awate.com article, "EDA will hold its congress", of 15 February 2007, noted that the Eritrean Democratic Alliance (EDA) was permitted to hold its congress in Addis Ababa, Ethiopia on 15 February 2007.
-[50t] - 6.12 Eritrea Liberation Front Revolutionary Council, ELF- RC Office for Information and Culture on 11 September 2007, notes in an article 'We shall form a mass party founded on solid ground', that:
+- 6.13 A Dehai article of 9 June 2008 recounted the struggle between 13 Eritrean opposition groups and the Sudanese authorities after the Government of Sudan placed a ban on political activities by such groups.
+[11h] - 6.14 In Awate.com article, "EDA will hold its congress", of 15 February 2007, noted that the Eritrean Democratic Alliance (EDA) was permitted to hold its congress in Addis Ababa, Ethiopia on 15 February 2007.
+[50t] By December 2007, Awate.com was reporting that the EDA had effectively split into two political camps, splitting on issues of national versus ethnic group representation of interests.
+[50ag] - 6.15 Eritrea Liberation Front Revolutionary Council, ELF- RC Office for Information and Culture on 11 September 2007, notes in an article 'We shall form a mass party founded on solid ground', that: